Generic name: buprenorphine (implant) (BUE pre NOR feen)

 Inserting or removing the implants can cause serious or life-threatening complications, including damage to nerves or blood vessels.
 Ask your doctor about these risks.

 Call your doctor at once if you have:

 confusion, agitation, or other changes in your mental status;

 a light-headed feeling, like you might pass out;

-problems with balance, walking, reflexes, or coordination;
+blurred vision, slurred speech, problems with walking, reflexes, or coordination; or

 Long-term use of opioid medication may affect fertility (ability to have children) in men or women.
 It is not known whether opioid effects on fertility are permanent.

 pain, itching, redness, swelling, bruising, or bleeding where the implants were inserted;

 headache, depressed mood;